A library for validating emails against several RFCs

 - NoRFCWarningsValidation: RFC-like validation that will fail when warnings* are found.

 - DNSCheckValidation: Will check if there are DNS records that signal that the server accepts emails.
-This does not entails that the email exists.
+This does not entail that the email exists.

 - MultipleValidationWithAnd: It is a validation that operates over other validations performing a logical and (&&) over the result of each validation.